OctopusDeploy/docs/docs/administration/subscriptions/index.md

 ## Subscription Events

-The following is a list of all options for subscriptions including Event Groups, Events, and Document Types
+The following is a list of all options for subscriptions including Event Groups, Events, and Document Types:

 |EVENT GROUPS|
 |---|